s-amir/designing-data-intensive-applications/encodingandevolution.md

 XML (verbose but structured, used in older systems)
 Protocol Buffers (Protobuf) (compact binary format used in gRPC)
 MessagePack, Avro, Thrift (other efficient binary formats)

+#### Example
+when we use json(human readable) it make whole json to binary format to transfer contain : , { , } and etc...
+But in protobuf it convert real object to binary without : { } , so it cause less size
+in addition REST use more overheads like metadata of http while gRPC does not contain them.